 Infinite Ale Works

 Looking for a break from sightseeing?
-One of the best things to do in Ocala is to grab a pint of craft beer at Infinite Ale Works.
+One of the most popular things to do in Ocala is to grab a pint of craft beer at Infinite Ale Works.
 Located in the historic downtown, this Belgian-inspired craft brewery explores the entire gamut of flavors, from pale ales to witbiers.

 Pull up a chair at the downtown taproom to taste traditional yet creative brews like the potent West Floridian Belgian Abbey-Style Quadruple Ale, the well-balanced Apeiron Belgian-Style IPA, or the easy-drinking Trails American-Belgo Style Pale Ale.